joBr99/nspanel-lovelace-ui/docs/prepare_nspanel.md

 Due the limitations of Berry, it's not possible to download the tft file directly from github, so I'm also renting a small server where you can download the file via HTTP.

-Use the one following commands to flash the latest release from this repository, just execute the following Command in Tasmota:
+Use the one following commands in the tasmota console (not berry console) to flash the latest release from this repository:

 EU Version: `FlashNextion http://nspanel.pky.eu/lui-release.tft`